Sunbathing with the Corpses: Outcry As Italian Sunbathers Ignore To Dead Girls on Naples Beach

 For the full story, click here.

-5 Responses to “Sunbathing with the Corpses: Outcry As Italian Sunbathers Ignore To Dead Girls on Naples Beach”
+5 thoughts on “Sunbathing with the Corpses: Outcry As Italian Sunbathers Ignore To Dead Girls on Naples Beach”

 How long should behavior be affected?
 During the time when they’re struggling to survive, certainly.
 When they’re brought ashore.
 But an hour later?
 And to what extent?
 E.g., dancing would be disrespectful, but sitting quietly?
 Perhaps deep in discussion on the briefness of life?